 Although we could mainly listen to Hosoya as the “main vocal”, Masuda also did his best but still came off a little overshadowed but even so, with their fresh “sound” that was really good, they made people want to see more of their work out.

-If after knowing all of this facts about MaxBoys you thought that their career was so short that they didn’t had the chance to have a live concert, then you’re wrong.
+If after knowing all of these facts about MaxBoys you thought that their career was so short that they didn’t have the chance to have a live concert, then you’re wrong.

-In 2012 the unit had their first and only, sadly enough, live concert, and I confess that it got wondering if they were that good live, but after seeing it I can say for sure that they’re as good as in the studio.
+In 2012 the unit had their first and only, sadly enough, live concert, and I confess that it got wondering if they were that good in a live setting, but after seeing it I can say for sure that they’re as good as in the studio.